Fatboy Slim: Live performances

-Cook performs in Hawaiian shirts with no shoes, and said: "I decided I had to be like James Brown without the band.
-I started cheerleading the crowd and showing off."
-He believes DJs should communicate with the crowd through their expressions and body language and respond to them, and said: "The more the crowd give me back, the more I wanna give them and it becomes a cycle of nonsense – sometimes to ludicrous extremes."
+Cook said the role of the DJ was to "orchestrate a collective euphoria".
+He believes DJs should communicate with the crowd through their expressions and body language and respond to them: "The more the crowd give me back, the more I wanna give them and it becomes a cycle of nonsense – sometimes to ludicrous extremes."
+He aimed to energise the crowd like James Brown.
 He described Jon Carter and Carl Cox as DJs he learned from and whose stage styles he adopted.
 He resisted pressure from record companies to perform with live musicians, as he felt the appeal of his music was in "the grit and character" of the samples, and to recreate them would be "like hearing a wedding covers band".
+He performs in Hawaiian shirts without shoes.